App Settings

 - Available update → pill in the title bar with an Update Trinity button

-- Auto-Update on → install automatically once Trinity is idle (no jobs running or claimed)
+- Auto-Update (on by default) → install automatically once Trinity is idle (no jobs running or claimed); turn it off to install updates only when you click Update Trinity

 - Trinity never interrupts an active run — if jobs are in-flight it waits for them to finish